dojo-modeling/dojo-docs/model-registration.md

 3. Iteratively tested your model and verified model behavior / results.
 4. For directive-type models: annotated all desired parameters on the command line; this includes both parameters you want to expose and parameters you wish to remain static but wish to provide additional explainability.
 5. For configuration-type models: annotated all desired parameters in the configuration file.
-6. Annotated the model output file(s) to define the metadata, geocode, and transform your output to a Causemos-compliant dataset.
+6. Annotated the model output file(s) to define the metadata, geocode, and transform your output to a Geotemporal dataset.
 7. Defined the location / directory of your output file(s).
-This is required in order to mount your model output and complete the geocoding and causemosification transform of the results.
+This is required in order to mount your model output and complete the geocoding and geotemporal transform of the results.

 If you have done all the above, you are ready to publish your image.
 Select `END SESSION`; you will be asked if you want to publish the image.
 Select `yes` and monitor the publication progress.
 When complete, you can go to https://hub.docker.com/repository/docker/jataware/dojo-publish and look under the tags section to verify that your image was pushed to DockerHub.
 You may need to expand the tags section.